Join The Billionaires Club

 I’ve chosen two billionaires whose ingenious moneymaking methods are particularly worth emulating: Warren Buffett and George Soros.
 Let’s see how these investment wizards became rich and what they can teach you today.

-As chairman, CEO and largest shareholder of Berkshire Hathaway (NYSE: BRK-A), Buffett follows the principles of “value investing” pioneered by Benjamin Graham, whereby he finds equities with prices that are unjustifiably low according to their intrinsic worth.
+As chairman, CEO and largest shareholder of Berkshire Hathaway (NYSE: BRK-A, BRK-B), Buffett follows the principles of “value investing” pioneered by Benjamin Graham, whereby he finds equities with prices that are unjustifiably low according to their intrinsic worth.

-However, Buffett takes value investing to a deeper level.
-He once said: “In the short term the market is a popularity contest; in the long term it is a weighing machine.”
-He doesn’t necessarily wait for the market to eventually reward the merits of underappreciated stocks; he chooses stocks according to their potential as a company.
+Buffett once said: “In the short term the market is a popularity contest; in the long-term it is a weighing machine.”
+He doesn’t necessarily wait for the market to eventually reward the merits of underappreciated stocks; he chooses stocks according to their potential as companies.

 Buffett looks for strong balance sheets, good products, market domination, and high-quality management.
 He pays careful attention to debt, profit margins and return on equity.
 He emphasizes long-term ownership of a company, not just the chance for capital appreciation based on market dynamics.

-Investors have learned that it pays to follow the buy-and-sell decisions of the Warren Buffett.
+Investors have learned that it pays to follow the buy-and-sell decisions of Warren Buffett.

-With a net worth of $8 billion, Hungarian-born George Soros is one of the 30 richest people in the world.
+With a net worth of $25 billion, Hungarian-born George Soros is one of the 30 richest people in the world.
 His ranking fluctuates because of his prolific charitable giving.
 Soros’ philanthropic support of various political entities has generated controversy, but that’s not the concern of this column.

 Soros once said: “I put forward a pretty general theory that financial markets are intrinsically unstable.
 That we really have a false picture when we think about markets tending towards equilibrium.”

-Recent case in point: Soros made a huge killing from the market plunge caused by Britain’s referendum vote on June 23, 2016 to leave the European Union.
-Among his winning “Brexit” trades were a $100 million bet against Deutsche Bank (NYSE: DB); a put options bet against the S&P 500 Index; and large holdings in gold miner Barrick Gold (NYSE: ABX) and the SPDR Gold Trust ETF (NYSE: GLD).
+Soros made a killing from the market plunge caused by Britain’s referendum vote on June 23, 2016 to leave the European Union.
+Among his winning “Brexit” trades were a $100 million bet against Deutsche Bank (NYSE: DB); a put options bet against the S&P 500 Index; and large holdings in gold miner Barrick Gold (NYSE: GOLD) and the SPDR Gold Trust ETF (GLD).

-Soros has earned huge returns by anticipating, understanding and exploiting the knee-jerk, reflexive response of investors to cyclical events.
+Soros has earned huge returns by anticipating, understanding and exploiting the knee-jerk, reflexive response of investors to temporary or cyclical events.
 His success epitomizes the enormous gains available if you’re armed with the right information and trading tools.
 Soros teaches us that it’s consistently profitable to think like a contrarian.